Quick look at the ETS

 By the 30th April of each year, an aircraft operator must surrender allowances or credits equivalent to its emissions.
 The aircraft operator can use either: allowances (EUAs or AEUAs) or credits up to a defined percentage (CERs or ERUs).

 The ETSWAP is the Walloon web based application used by the AWAC for monitoring and reporting obligations.
-To open account please contact the AWAC.
+To open account, please contact us.

 As a new entrant, formalities may differ according to the fact that you have an EU operator licence or not.
 For more information see the FAQ of the European commission on “historic aviation emissions and the inclusion of aviation in the EU's Emission Trading System (EU ETS)”, questions 44 & 45.